 Answer: Ezra and Nehemiah were contemporaries, and they both wrote about the rebuilding of Jerusalem, which occurred approximately seventy years after it was destroyed by the Babylonians under Nebuchadnezzar.
 Ezra wrote about the rebuilding of the temple under Zerubbabel, while Nehemiah wrote concerning the rebuilding of Jerusalem’s walls.
 From ancient times, the cities located in the Middle East were surrounded by stone walls with gates that were guarded for the protection of the citizens.
 The important men of each city would gather at the gate where they would conduct the business of the city, share important information, or just pass the time.

-Nehemiah’s account begins in 445 BC, and this date is important because the prophet Daniel, a contemporary of Ezra and Nehemiah, wrote the “70 weeks of years” prophecy (Daniel 9:24-27) based on a very specific date—March 15, 445 BC.
-This date is crucial to the beginning of the prophecy as it starts the prophetic timeline, which ends with the second coming of Jesus Christ.
-This prophecy was written long before Jesus came the first time, but it continues through those years leading up to His being “cut off.”
-It gives details about the antichrist, how he will come onto the world scene, and how he will move against Israel in his final assault on God and His people.
-We are currently living between the 69th and 70th week.
+Nehemiah’s account begins in 446 BC.
+The next year, the prophet Daniel’s “70 weeks of years” prophecy (Daniel 9:24-27) begins to see its fulfillment.
+Daniel’s prophecy was based on a specific event, which happened on March 15, 445 BC—the date the prophetic timeline began that will end with the second coming of Jesus Christ.
+This prophecy speaks of the Messiah’s being “cut off.”
+It gives details about the Antichrist, how he will come onto the world scene, and how he will move against Israel in his final assault on God and His people.
+We are currently living in a gap between the 69th and 70th weeks of Daniel’s prophecy.

-Daniel’s prophecy is found in Daniel 9:25: "Know and understand this: From the issuing of the decree to restore and rebuild Jerusalem until the Anointed One, the ruler, comes, there will be seven 'sevens,' and sixty-two 'sevens.'
+The portion of Daniel’s prophecy that relates to Nehemiah is found in Daniel 9:25: “Know and understand this: From the issuing of the decree to restore and rebuild Jerusalem until the Anointed One, the ruler, comes, there will be seven ’sevens,’ and sixty-two ’sevens.’
 It will be rebuilt with streets and a trench, but in times of trouble.”
-Nehemiah did not know that he was fulfilling the prophecy written by Daniel.
-Nehemiah, who was also captive in Babylon at the time, began his writings with intercessory prayer for his people, Israel, just as Daniel constantly prayed on their behalf, beseeching God to have mercy on them and return them to their homeland.
-Nehemiah listed specific dates, under the inspiration of the Holy Spirit, in order that there might be a written record as to the issuing of the decree to rebuild Jerusalem.
+Nehemiah was part of the fulfillment of this prophecy, and he listed specific dates, under the inspiration of the Holy Spirit, to provide a written record as to the issuing of the decree to rebuild Jerusalem.

 Before he asked the king’s permission to rebuild Jerusalem’s walls, Nehemiah prayed, and God granted his request.
 As he was leaving Babylon, he met some Arab men who mocked him for what he was about to do.
 Nehemiah 2:20 records his statement, which stands even today as a testament to who has the right to the city known as Jerusalem: “I answered them by saying, ‘The God of heaven will give us success.
 We his servants will start rebuilding, but as for you, you have no share in Jerusalem or any claim or historic right to it.’"